erg55/alibaseq/walkthrough/README.md

 *Why is this program using Python 2....you are a noob!*

-*What is the best way to assess different parameters I've used to determine which ones work the best in terms of low false postive rates and maximum recovery?*
+*What is the best way to assess different parameters I've used to determine which ones work the best in terms of low false positive rates and maximum recovery?*

-*I work on a non-model organism and I have a a very low coverage genome but I want to include it in a phylogenetic analysis with some well relatively well sequences trancriptomes from the same kind or organism without any annotations.
+*I work on a non-model organism and I have a a very low coverage genome but I want to include it in a phylogenetic analysis with some well relatively well sequenced trancriptomes from the same kind or organism without any annotations.
 What is the best way to test out the program to see if it works for me?*